 We all remember where we were when a Facebook campaign shot Killing In The Name to the festive top spot.
 It was Britain's JFK moment.

 A whole nation gasped as Joe McElderry was denied chart's biggest accolade.
 Ticker-tape news channels covered it for weeks.
-The single was named The Climb.
+Joe's single was named The Climb.
 The irony of that title failing to reach the summit led to hundreds of floral tributes to be elastic-banded onto Simon Cowell's legs.

 McElderry went the way of Steve Brookstein.
 He was last seen doing panto.
 His career became as successful as JFK's is now.